 The university provides students interested in traveling further afield with links to area travel agencies and group tour organizations.
 Students who join Rhodes University societies such as the mountain club will also have the opportunity to hike and camp.
 All students have an Easter break when they can travel together in small groups to more distant locales such as Cape Town, the Drakenburg Mountains, and other areas of interest.

 Students will be charged standard HWS tuition and fees, room fees, and a $600 administrative fee.
 This will cover tuition for a four-course semester, health insurance, housing, and program-related activities, including airport pick-up for those arriving on the designated group flight and transport to service sites for those enrolled in the service program.
 Note that no board charge is included.
 Students should plan to bring their board fee to cover meal expenses throughout the program.
 While meal expenses will vary according to individual tastes, we estimate $1700-$1900 should be sufficient for most students.

-Additional expenses not covered include airfare, books, immunizations, health insurance, visa, and personal expenses (laundry, entertainment, local transportation and independent travel).
+Additional expenses not covered include airfare, books, immunizations, visa, and personal expenses (laundry, entertainment, local transportation and independent travel).
 We estimate airfare for this program at $1600-$1800 from the East Coast, books at $200, visa at $100, and immunizations at $200.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1000 above and beyond meal expenses, but students on a tight budget should be able to manage with less.
-If you are concerned about finances, talk to the CGE staff who can offer advice based on your specific situation.
+If you are concerned about finances, we strongly encourage you talk to the CGE staff who can offer information and advice based on your specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.